Centrality Measures in Networks: Concluding Remarks: Potential for New Measures

 \section{Concluding Remarks: Potential for New Measures}

-Given that our results show that all standard centrality measures are based on the same method of aggregation, and have a parallel to the strong axioms that characterize time-discounted utility functions, there seems to be ample room for the development of new measures.
+Given that our results show that all standard centrality measures are based on the same method of aggregation, and have a parallel to the axioms that characterize time-discounted additively separable utility functions, there seems to be room for the development of new measures.
 We close with thoughts on such classes of measures.

+First, we could allow for more general discounting , with different exponential parameters for different path lengths, in the spirit of hyperbolic discounting.
+We could also truncate closeness and decay centrality to have a maximal path length $L$, as in diffusion centrality, beyond which effects disappear.

-One class of measures that may be worth exploring in greater detail are those based on power indices from cooperative game theory, with the Shapley value being a prime example. \cite{myerson1977} adapted the Shapley value to allow for communication structures, \cite{jacksonw1996} adapted the Myerson value to more general network settings, and \cite{brinkg2000} adapted it for power relationships represented by hierarchies and directed networks.
+Another class of measures that may be worth exploring in greater detail are those based on power indices from cooperative game theory, with the Shapley value being a prime example. \cite{myerson1977} adapted the Shapley value to allow for communication structures, \cite{jacksonw1996} adapted the Myerson value to more general network settings, and \cite{brinkg2000} adapted it for power relationships represented by hierarchies and directed networks.
 The Myerson value defined in \cite{jacksonw1996} provides a whole family of centrality measures, as once one ties down how value is generated by the network, it then indicates how much of that value is allocated - or `due' - to each node.
-Some specific instances of these measures have popped up in the later literature \citet*{gomez2003,michalak2013,molinero2013}.
+Some variations of these measures have popped up in the later literature \citet*{gomez2003,michalak2013,molinero2013,ciardiello2018}.
 These can be difficult to compute, and in some cases still satisfy variations on the additivity axiom.
 It appears that whether or not the additivity axiom would be violated depends on the choice of the value function.\footnote{Even though the Shapley value satisfies an additivity axiom, it is an additivity across value functions and not across nodal statistics; and so does not translate here.} The choice of value function would be tied to the application.